CSE-241-AI-Course-Spring-2021-org/nltk/README.md

 # GUI Tool for detection flooding attack
 ## How to use?
+- Make sure you install all the necessary python libraries.
-- type the following command in kali terminal
+- Type the following command in kali terminal.
 - sudo python tool.py
 - Now click on scan buttton to scan the incoming traffic.
 - Which produces a bargraph